the-advoid/ad-void/CONTRIBUTING.md

 ## ✅ Before You Submit

-- [ ] Ensure your rules don’t break essential site functionality.
+- [ ] Ensure your rules don't break essential site functionality.
 - [ ] Check for duplicates—someone may have suggested a similar fix.
 - [ ] Run a dry test with uBlock Origin or another supported engine.
 - [ ] Follow the commit and PR naming guidelines above.